kzu/kzu.github.io/_posts/2024-01-20-cascading-blazor.md

 ## Good old INotifyPropertyChanged to the rescue

-According to the [API documentation](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.cascadingvaluesource-1.notifychangedasync?view=aspnetcore-8.0#microsoft-aspnetcore-components-cascadingvaluesource-1-notifychangedasync), we can invoke `NotifyChangedAsync` to notify "subscribers that the value has changed (for example, if it has been mutated).", which seems just like what we need.
+According to the [API documentation](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.cascadingvaluesource-1.notifychangedasync?view=aspnetcore-8.0#microsoft-aspnetcore-components-cascadingvaluesource-1-notifychangedasync), we can invoke `NotifyChangedAsync` to notify "*subscribers that the value has changed (for example, if it has been mutated).*", which seems just like what we need.

 We can create our own `CascadingValueSource` factory class that supports `INotifyPropertyChanged` and automatically invokes `NotifyChangedAsync`